apache/predictionio/docs/manual/tutorials/enginebuilders/stepbystep/evaluation.md

 The method `computeMultipleSets()` takes the *Metric Results* of all sets to do a final computation and returns *Multiple Metric Result*.
-PredictionIO will display this final *Miltiple Metric Result* in the terminal.
+PredictionIO will display this final *Multiple Metric Result* in the terminal.

 In this tutorial, it simply combines all *Metric Results* as String and return it.